ZoranStojsavljevic/cannelloni/Documentation_added/vcan.md

-Please, for the complete understanding how the socketCAN does work, read the following net pointer:
+Please, for the more complete understanding how to set the socketCAN feature, read the following net pointer:

 	https://en.wikipedia.org/wiki/SocketCAN